rogerjdeangelis/utl-calculating-quantiles-percentiles-in-sas-and-r-default-methods-differ/README.md

-# utl-calculating-quantiles-percentiles-in-sas-and-r-default-methods-differ
-Calculating quantiles in sas and r default methods differ
     %let pgm=utl-calculating-quantiles-percentiles-in-sas-and-r-default-methods-differ;

     Calculating quantiles in sas and r default methods differ

-    SQL is not well suited for this kind of problem.

     Default methods differ between software: SAS uses Type 2 quantiles by default, while R uses Type 7.